PR agency Bell Pottinger issued an apology — and it’s horrible.

 Here’s the backstory:

 Oakbay Capital in South Africa hires a reputation management agency, Bell Pottinger.
-According to Bell Pottinger’s Wikipedia entry, the agency seems to have had some problems managing its reputation.
+According to Bell Pottinger’s Wikipedia entry, the agency has had problems managing its reputation.
 Less than a year later, both Oakbay Capital and Bell Pottinger are accused of purposely stirring up racial divisions.

-Following a perfect storm of criticism in social media, Bell Pottinger decided to issue a public apology.
+Following a perfect storm of social media criticism, Bell Pottinger issued a public apology.

 Bell Pottinger’s Statement